-I grew up in an Arizona where my dad could support our family of 5 on his teaching salary.
+I grew up in Arizona at a time when my dad could support our family of five on his teaching salary.
 When I became a teacher, I could continue to do the work I loved and still get by, even after becoming a single mom.
-More recently, though, I volunteered with a master 2nd grade teacher who had to work 4 jobs to make ends meet.
+More recently, though, I volunteered with a master 2nd grade teacher who had to work four jobs to make ends meet.
 She finally left Arizona for a much better-paying job teaching in another state.
 Her story is far from unique.
-Last year alone, children in at least 1600 Arizona classrooms had no permanent qualified teacher.
-We’re failing to give too many children their chance at the American dream, and failing our state’s economic future as well.
-Over $4 billion has been cut from K-12 education in the past ten years.
-We must do better – and we can.
-I’ve learned over and again the difference each one of us makes when we work together.

 No one should have to go bankrupt because they’re sick.

 That is why I believe Arizonans should have access to quality affordable healthcare, regardless of pre-existing conditions.
 I will work to allow consumers to buy into AHCCCS, the state’s Medicaid agency, increasing the program’s more bargaining power to reduce premiums for everyone.
 I will stand up to insurance companies that are taking advantage of families, and fight to protect essential benefits such as maternity care, cancer treatments, and mental health care.